It is a very exciting time for WSWG as we are in the process of making our EOI Application to the National Lottery Heritage Fund.

 The new WSWG Committee of 8 – 10 people will take a key role in guiding and developing community-led delivery of the day-to-day operations, potentially alongside newly funded staff.

-This new WSWG Committee will comprise 8-10 people, including 1-2 trustees, sharing skills, knowledge and enthusiasm between them for the type of roles set out below.
+This new WSWG Committee will comprise 8-10 people, including 1-2 of our trustees, sharing skills, knowledge and enthusiasm between them for the type of roles set out below.

 Time commitment: Flexible — depending on the role and your availability, anything from a few hours a month upwards.